tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ======

 Tholons are the result of the movement of energy, which creates fields.
 The more order and stability a tholon has, the more energy it can move, the stronger its field.

+A field, such as a magnetic or electric field, is the result of the movement of energy.
+We claim that energy is the result of the movement (intention) of the primal awareness of the original _dot_.

+This would suggest that the rules of energy, such as electricity, are one instance of the rules that awareness itself must operate within, but an instance limited by specific context and scope, which in the case of electricity would be the scope atomic and subatomic realms.

+We also claim that as awareness is a property of reality, not a consequence of it, then this would suggest that all that exists has some expression of awareness and therefore some expression of an energy field.
+We accept that energy can not be created or destroyed, just as the primal awareness can not be created or destroyed, so energy is not being created by the various instances that exist in our reality, but energy fields are being created, as the movement of existing energy from one state to another.
+This is typically seen in the process of transformation, such as chemical energy to electrical energy, as in a car engine, but there can be many forms of transformation, including ones we do not yet recognize.

+Similar to how parts of a circuit, such as resistors, chips, capacitors, etc., all affect the energy to create a specific result, so too are all the parts of reality affecting the primal awareness, like a cosmic circuit, at least metaphorically.

+This claim that the original source of energy is a primal awareness is completely consistent with current scientific models, especially in light of the experiments that have shown an inextricable relationship between reality and awareness.
+Although there is much discussion these days about consciousness and reality, Archibald Wheeler, one of the mega-heavy-weights of quantum mechanics, a colleague of Albert Einstein and Niels Bohr, a mentor to many of today's leading physicists, and the man who chose the name "black hole", was perhaps the first modern scientist the prove that awareness is required to bring the universe into existence.

+As Wheeler put it:

+> No phenomenon is a real phenomenon until it is an observed phenomenon.<sup>[140](#ref_140)</sup> We are participants in bringing into being not only the near and here, but the far away and long ago.<sup>[141](#ref_141)</sup>

+Towards the end of his life he said he had only enough time left to work on one idea: that **awareness shapes not only the present but the past as well.**

+We already have the proof of awareness causing waveforms to collapse into particles, as we saw in the _split-slit_ experiment, and how awareness can change the reality of the past, with Wheelers’s _delayed-choice experiment_, but in addition, Penrose wrote an entire book on the subject of cognition and reality (*The Emperors' New Mind*).
+He even came up with a term do describe the awareness/reality continuum: the _Orch-OR_ <sup>[142](#ref_142)</sup>, or *orchestrated objective reduction*, which attempts to explain how consciousness and reality are intertwined.

+The point of this is to stress that the idea of reality being a product of awareness is not at all ‘fringe’, and hasn't been for some time.
+We are simply speculating as to the source of the energy that created this reality, and as science has no ideas to explain this, it's fair game for speculation and not at all unreasonable.

+Looking at this tholonically, each tholon has its own field, and that field is a parent field within which the child tholons, with their own subfields,  are created.

+Let's look at a classical field for a moment.
+A magnetic field is caused by the movement of subatomic particles (electrons, protons, neutrons), called 'spin'.
+Everything is magnetic but in most substances, the direction of the spin of these particles is 50/50, half spinning in one direction, and half spinning in the opposite direction, so the magnetic fields balance each other out.
+In some metals, like iron, all the particles spin in the same directions, creating an imbalanced magnetic field.
+It is the attempt of this imbalanced field to balance itself that creates magnetic fields we see in magnets, planets and elsewhere.

+The greater the energy (as current), that is traveling through a medium, the greater the magnetic field it creates.
+This magnetic field is a form of energy, so just as the movement of electricity can form a magnetic field, so too can a magnetic field form electricity.
+No energy is being created, just changed from one form to another form.
+This transformation, specifically in the case of electricity and magnetism, is called induction.
+As the word implies, induction is the "ability to persuade or influence (someone or something) to do something.

+In general terms, this is saying every field can induce anything it is proximity to change in some way, and to some degree.

+Applying this to the thologram, at the 'top' we have a very simple field, that which exists between the first two poles which were created by the primal dot.
+Every field beneath that is both induced by its ancestors, and the ancestors are induced by these subfields.
+The thologram is one large field of ever-embedded fields, all of which are expressions of the primal awareness, all of which are interacting with and dependent on one another.

+There are many legends, stories and theories, ancient and modern, attesting to the power of awareness.
+We won't get into them here other than to say that if reality and awareness are intertwined, then it would be just as reasonable to expect that just as reality has an effect on awareness, awareness has just as much of an effect on reality.
+This is easier to accept when speaking of human awareness, but how does this associative relationship manifest in other instances, such as plants, rocks, planets and elements, all of which are some expression of the primal awareness to begin with?

 As late as the 1950s, many scientists and most people in general thought that plants and even animals were little more than biological machines and that space was just a bunch of hot and cold balls floating around according to Newtonian and Keplerian laws.
 Since then we have come to discover that plants have “feelings”, monkeys can form sentences and talk about their emotions, the universe is not only a lot bigger than we thought, but there may be countless parallel versions of them.
 We have seen how everything is connected in one way or another, at least on the quantum level… just to name a few of the changes to our worldview.
 We are moving ahead in our thinking and understanding at an incredible rate.